ceph/ceph/doc/rados/operations/placement-groups.rst

 Groups.

 As long as there are one or two orders of magnitude more Placement Groups than OSDs, the distribution should be even.
-For instance, 300 placement groups for 3 OSDs, 1000 placement groups for 10 OSDs etc.
+For instance, 256 placement groups for 3 OSDs, 512 or 1024 placement groups for 10 OSDs etc.

 Uneven data distribution can be caused by factors other than the ratio between OSDs and placement groups.
 Since CRUSH does not take into account the size of the objects, a few very large objects may create an imbalance.
-Let say one million 4K objects totaling 4GB are evenly spread among 1000 placement groups on 10 OSDs.
+Let say one million 4K objects totaling 4GB are evenly spread among 1024 placement groups on 10 OSDs.
 They will use 4GB / 10 = 400MB on each OSD.
 If one 400MB object is added to the pool, the three OSDs supporting the placement group in which the object has been placed will be filled with 400MB + 400MB = 800MB while the seven